Lisocabtagene maraleucel: Medical uses

 In the US, lisocabtagene maraleucel is indicated for the treatment of adults with large B-cell lymphoma, including diffuse large B-cell lymphoma not otherwise specified (including diffuse large B-cell lymphoma arising from indolent lymphoma), high-grade B cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade 3B, who have refractory disease to first-line chemoimmunotherapy or relapse within 12 months of first-line chemoimmunotherapy; or disease to first-line chemoimmunotherapy or relapse after first-line chemoimmunotherapy and are not eligible for hematopoietic stem cell transplantation (HSCT) due to comorbidities or age; or relapsed or refractory disease after two or more lines of systemic therapy.
 It is also indicated for adults with relapsed or refractory chronic lymphocytic leukemia or small lymphocytic lymphoma who have received at least two prior lines of therapy, including a Bruton tyrosine kinase inhibitor and a B-cell lymphoma 2 inhibitor.

 In the EU, lisocabtagene maraleucel is indicated for the treatment of adults with diffuse large B-cell lymphoma, high grade B-cell lymphoma, primary mediastinal large B-cell lymphoma and follicular lymphoma grade 3B, who relapsed within 12 months from completion of, or are refractory to, first-line chemoimmunotherapy.

 Lisocabtagene maraleucel is not indicated for the treatment of people with primary central nervous system lymphoma.

-In May 2024, the US Food and Drug Administration (FDA) expanded the indication for lisocabtagene maraleucel to include adults with relapsed or refractory follicular lymphoma who have received two or more prior lines of systemic therapy; and the treatment of adults with relapsed or refractory mantle cell lymphoma who have received at least two prior lines of systemic therapy, including a Bruton tyrosine kinase inhibitor.
+In May 2024, the US Food and Drug Administration (FDA) expanded the indication for lisocabtagene maraleucel to include the treatment of adults with relapsed or refractory follicular lymphoma who have received two or more prior lines of systemic therapy; and the treatment of adults with relapsed or refractory mantle cell lymphoma who have received at least two prior lines of systemic therapy, including a Bruton tyrosine kinase inhibitor.

+In December 2025, the FDA expanded the indication for lisocabtagene maraleucel to include the treatment of adults with relapsed or refractory marginal zone lymphoma who have received at least two prior lines of systemic therapy.